MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/deploy-pilot.md

 ## Deploy to pilot devices

 Configuration Manager uses the data from Desktop Analytics to create collections for the pilot and production deployments.
+These collections can be found in **Assets and Compliance**, **Device Collections** under **Deployment Plans**.
 To make sure devices are healthy after each deployment phase, use the following procedure to create a Desktop Analytics-integrated phased deployment:

 1. In the Configuration Manager console, go to the **Software Library**, expand **Desktop Analytics Servicing**, and select the **Deployment Plans** node.